neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `defaults.life_span`

 The default lifespan for jobs ran by the workflow.
 It can be overridden by [`jobs.<job-id>.life_span`](live-workflow-syntax.md#jobs-less-than-job-id-greater-than-life_span).
-If not set, the default job lifespan is 1 day.
+If not set manually, the default job lifespan is 1 day.
 The lifespan value can be one of the following:

 * A `float` number representing the amount of seconds \(`3600` represents an hour\)
 * A string of the following format: `1d6h15m` \(1 day, 6 hours, 15 minutes\)